astralfrontier/astralfrontier-wiki/baroque-dice-mechanic.md

 ---
+title: A Baroque Dice Mechanic
+description: A Baroque Dice Mechanic
+published: true
 date: 2015/06/08
-title: A Baroque Dice Mechanic
-categories:
-  - Roleplaying
-  - Game Design Diary
+tags: baroque dice, Roleplaying, Game Design Diary
-tags:
-  - baroque dice
+editor: markdown
+dateCreated: 2015/06/08
 ---

 I originally posted this on Ello in two parts ([Part 1], [Part 2]).
 This is a rewrite of some of that material, with extra thoughts.